Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 Fair point.
 There's no sense in preaching to the converted so check this out to be sure 👇

-<h2 id="am-i-a-victim-of-digital-mindlessness">Am I a Victim of Digital Mindlessness?</h2>
+<h2 id="am-i-a-victim-of-digital-mindlessness">5.
+Am I a Victim of Digital Mindlessness?</h2>

 Use the points below as a guide to whether you might want to look into digital minimalism: